Pain in the arch of your foot can really hurt. Like, really hurt. And when your feet hurt, it can be hard to think about anything else.

 To relieve foot arch pain, rest and stretching are often key.
 For plantar fasciitis, it’s important to stretch:

-- The plantar fascia itself.
+• The plantar fascia itself.

-- The calf muscles.
+• The calf muscles.

-- The muscles around the foot and ankle joint.
+• The muscles around the foot and ankle joint.

-Dr. Hawley will often refer people to a physical therapist to work with them on stretches that target these areas.
-“A lot of arch pain can be reversed by the right exercises,” he says.
+Dr. Nolan will often refer people to a physical therapist to work with them on stretches that target these areas.

-He may recommend using orthotics, or shoe inserts, as these can make a big difference, too.
+She may recommend using orthotics, or shoe inserts, as these can make a big difference, too.

-Taking anti-inflammatory medicine can also help.
-“Some people may also be a candidate for pain relieving injections,” Dr. Hawley says.
+“Some people may also be a candidate for pain-relieving injections,” Dr. Nolan says.
 “For plantar fasciitis, there is an area where we can inject that helps some people.”

-If conservative treatments have not improved your pain, more advanced imaging may be recommended.
-“An MRI can find those soft tissue tears or soft tissue masses pushing on the bottom of the foot,” Dr. Hawley says.
+“An MRI can find those soft-tissue tears or soft-tissue masses pushing on the bottom of the foot,” Dr. Nolan says.

 If needed, surgery may be an option.
 One option is a plantar fascia release, which involves making a small incision through a scope.
-“It can help significantly,” Dr. Hawley says, “but it’s a last resort.”
+“It can help significantly,” Dr. Nolan says, “but it’s a last resort.”